ddurkee96/Unix-Notes/Basics.md

 ```

-The above shows an example of opening the bash profile inside of the text editor *nano, and setting the shortcut command *edbp.
-The result is that instead of using the command 'nano ~/.bash_profile' to open up and edit the bash profile, one can simply use the shortcut 'edbp' directly on the command line.
+The above shows an example of opening the bash profile inside of the text editor **nano**, and setting the shortcut command **edbp**.
+The result is that instead of using the command 'nano ~/.bash_profile' to open up and edit the bash profile, one can simply use the shortcut **edbp** directly on the command line.

 Before one can use the shortcut, however, one must run the following command on the command line when new aliases are created: